 Skipping a family on the Waiting List specifically to reach another family with a lower or higher income is not to be considered an adverse action to the family.
-Such skipping will be uniformly applied until the target threshold is met.
+Such skipping will be uniformly applied until the target threshold is met and in order to comply with RHA's Broad Range of Income Policy.